supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L05_Implementing_GitHub_Actions_for_CI_CD.md

     az login
     ```

-2. Navigate to the **https://microsoft.com/devicelogin** page, and enter the device code which is mentioned in the Bash session, and follow the instructions which is mentioned in the page.
+2. Navigate to the **https://microsoft.com/devicelogin** page, and enter the **device code** which is mentioned in the Bash session, and follow the instructions which is mentioned in the page.

 3. Navigate back to the **Azure Portal**, as you can see the Service Principal with Contributor access to the Resource Group created.

-1. The command will output a JSON object, you will later keep it as a GitHub secret for the workflow, copy it.
+1. The command will output a JSON object, you will later keep it as a GitHub secret for the workflow, Copy the JSON.
 The JSON contains the identifiers used to authenticate against Azure in the name of an Azure AD application identity (service principal).

     ```JSON
     {